Join our vibrant community of scholars and innovators!

-The VISION of the Institute for Innovation and Global Engagement (IIGE) is a globally engaged campus.
+The vision of the IIGE is a globally engaged campus.

 Global Honors is UW Tacoma's only interdisciplinary campus honors program, adding distinction to the bachelor's degree.
 Generous funding, small cohorts, and seminar style classes contribute to a supportive and inclusive environment.